 Eliminating Part B deductible coverage through Medigap works better financially for the Medicare program and for the doctors who accept it.

-Thankfully, that Part B deductible is a small price to pay at less than $200 per year.
+Thankfully, that Part B deductible is a small price to pay at $257 per year in 2025.

 When will Medicare Plan F be discontinued?
 What about Plan C?